 Nearby is the Wells Fargo museum.
-It is free as long as you make a reservation and offers plenty of stagecoaches and other artifacts from the financial institutions early days.
-In addition, for car buffs, the California Auto Museum on Second Street is sure to please the whole family with its collection of historic autos and memorabilia.
+It is free as long as you make a reservation and offers plenty of stagecoaches and other artifacts.
+Also, for car buffs, the California Auto Museum on Second Street is sure to please the whole family with its collection of historic autos and memorabilia.

 This entire historic district offers a unique, one of a kind shopping experience that can’t be found anywhere else in the area.
 With over 100 shops, you are sure to find what you need.

-After a long day of shopping, you will find a variety of dining options sure to please all pallets scattered throughout the downtown district.
+After a long day of shopping, you will find various dining options sure to please all pallets scattered throughout the downtown district.
 Firehouse Restaurant is a themed eatery enjoyable by the whole family, with a selection of burgers and the usual fair.

-Adjacent to Old Town Sacramento is the California State Railroad museum with a huge collection of trains.
-You can find just about any type of train from early steam engines to huge diesel locomotives.
-Plan on spending at least three hours exploring this wonderful museum.
+Adjacent to Old Town Sacramento is the California State Railroad Museum with a huge collection of trains.
+You can find just about any train, from early steam engines to huge diesel locomotives—plan on spending at least three hours exploring this wonderful museum.

 Finally, When it comes to lodging, there are plenty of choices nearby as well.
-The Delta King Hotel is one of the most respected with an elegant setting and food available through the Pilothouse restaurant or the Delta Bar
+The Delta King Hotel is one of the most respected with an elegant setting.
+Food is available through the Pilothouse restaurant or the Delta Bar.

 Old Sacramento is located downtown on the banks of the Sacramento River.
-From any direction take Interstate 5 to the J Street exit and follow the signs.
+From any direction, take Interstate 5 to the J Street exit and follow the signs.
 There is plenty of parking at reasonable rates is available.
-Enter at 3rd and J Streets or at Capitol Mall and Front Streets.
+Enter at 3rd and J Streets or Capitol Mall and Front Streets.

-You can also park at the mall and walk through the tunnel which takes you right to the center of Old Town.
-Steam Train Excursions operate every weekend April through Sept.
-30. The Amtrak station is within easy walking distance of Old Sacramento and downtown.
+You can also park at the mall and walk through the tunnel which takes you to the Old Town center.
+Steam Train Excursions operate every weekend from April through Sept.
+30. The Amtrak station is within an easy walking distance of Old Sacramento and downtown.

-As you can see there is more than enough to do at Old Sacramento to keep you busy for a day.
-Train rides, river excursions, museums, dining, and shopping can all be accessed from this historic old town along the Sacramento River.
+As you can see, there is more than enough to do at Old Sacramento to keep you busy for a day.
+Train rides, river excursions, museums, dining, and shopping.
+All be accessed from this historic old town on the Sacramento River.